licheez/pvWayNugs/src/CsProvider/nc09/Components/pvNugsCsProviderNc9MsSql/readme.md

 ## 🚀 **What is pvNugsCsProviderNc9MsSql?**

 A robust, production-ready SQL Server connection string provider that seamlessly integrates with dependency injection and supports multiple authentication modes.
-Whether you need simple configuration-based connections, static secret management, or dynamic credential rotation, this provider has you covered.
+Whether you need simple configuration-based connections, static secret management, dynamic credential rotation, or multi-database/named connection support, this provider has you covered.

+> **New in vNext:**
+> - **Multi-database/named connection support** via the `Rows` property in config
+> - **Full backward compatibility** with legacy single-row config
+> - **IOptions pattern compliance** for named/multi-tenant scenarios

 ## ✨ **Key Features**